 Information on the Zcash Foundation’s funding can be found here.

 The Zcash Foundation is a 501(c)(3) public charity under section 170 (b) (1) (A) (vi) of IRS code, incorporated in the US state of Delaware.
 We are required to comply with federal tax law as well as applicable state law.

-The Zcash Foundation is governed by a five member independent board of directors who are elected by the ZCAP for one year terms, plus the Executive Director, making it a six member board.
+The Zcash Foundation is governed by a five member independent board of directors, plus the Executive Director, making it a six member board.
 The board is responsible for:

 Anyone can submit a draft ZIP.
 Draft ZIPs are debated by the community at large, then accepted or rejected by the ZIP editors.
 Currently there are two ZIP editors — Daira Hopwood represents the Electric Coin Company and Deirdre Connolly represents the Zcash Foundation.

 Decisions from the ZIP process are written into the Zcash specification, as well as the software that runs the network.
 The changes are “ratified” on-chain when the majority of the network adopts the upgrade and doesn’t break consensus.

 If you have any questions about the Zcash Foundation’s work or the Zcash ecosystem as a whole, please email us at firstname.lastname@example.org.

 The Zcash Foundation is currently focusing its efforts on two key programs: Zebra and FROST.

 Zebra is the Zcash Foundation’s independent, consensus-compatible implementation of a Zcash node, written in memory safe Rust language.
 It can be used to join the Zcash peer-to-peer network which contributes to the resilience of the Zcash network by validating and broadcasting transactions and maintaining the Zcash blockchain state, in a distributed manner.